 "That's what he said right before he left."
 Batman said glancing away from his friend.
 Finally looking back to make his point, "Batman can't just leave, even if we brought Robin back, the main reason there is less crime is because the figure of Batman roams the streets at night.
 The fear Clark, I don't doubt Dick's abilities, but the bigger villains like Joker and Two-face- if they even thought for one moment that Robin was on his own, they would try to draw him out, in the Joker's mind they have unfinished business."

 Superman knew all to well about the history between the Joker and Robin, if this was Superman's city and he was being asked to leave Super-boy or Super-girl in charge he wouldn't have a second thought, but this was not Metropolis, this was Gotham.
 This city had it's own brand of villains and they were all beyond the normal level of insane, if insanity had a normal level of insane.

 "That's why I was thinking of having another person here to help him…" Superman trailed off.

-"Who Clark!"
-Batman asked angrily.
-The look on Superman's face told Batman, that this would take a lot of convincing.
+The look on Superman's face told Batman, that this was going to take a lot of convincing.